Qasr al-Hayr al-Sharqi

 Qasr al-Hayr al-Sharqi (قصر الحير الشرقي) is a castle (qasr) in the middle of the Syrian Desert.
 It was built by the Umayyad caliph Hisham ibn Abd al-Malik in 728-29 CE in an area rich in desert fauna.
 It was apparently used as a military and hunting outpost.
 The palace is the counterpart of Qasr al-Hayr al-Gharbi, a nearby castle palace built one year earlier.
 It is one of the so-called desert castles.

 Location

 Qasr al-Hayr al-Sharq is 28 km from Al-Sukhnah and 100 km from Sergiopolis (Rusafa), near Bishri Mountain near Palmyran Middle Mountains.

 Syrian Civil War

-During Syria Civil War, Qasr al-Hayr al-Sharqi was captured by armed groups in 2013, then by ISIS.
-The Castle has been damaged by looting and vandalism.
-The visitor house has been burgled.
+During the Syrian Civil War, Qasr al-Hayr al-Sharqi was captured by armed groups in 2013.
+The castle was damaged by looting and vandalism.
+The visitors' house was also burgled.
 The Syrian Army recaptured the castle on 22 August 2017.

 Architecture

 Like other Umayyad architectural works, the construction style was influenced by Byzantine and Sasanian architectures.

 The palace consists of a large open courtyard surrounded by thick bulwarks and towers guarding the entrances and each corner.
 The ruins consist of three main components, known as the Small Enclosure, the Large Enclosure and the Outer Enclosure, each of which differ in form and function.
 The palace(s) contains remnants of rooms, arches and columns which seem to be parts of a huge royal complex, including smaller structures, a reception hall, a mosque, a large bathhouse, gardens, courtyards and a complex water control system.
 Believed to each be made of a fine-grained limestone with an amber tint, these structures are each complex and visually stunning.
 In addition to the using stone, these towers exhibit a unique and charming decorative design, using brick and stucco.
 The bigger palace has been several floors, with a huge gate and many towers.
 Towers were not built as defensive measures.
 There were also olive yards.
 The palaces were supplied with water by nearby Byzantine church by a canal 5700 m long.

 Qasr al-Hayr al-Sharqi was ultimately abandoned at the start of the fourteenth century, resulting in an unprecedented opportunity to study urban life, order and planning during the early Islamic period.
 The site was excavated in six seasons between 1964 and 1971 by renowned Islamic art historian Oleg Grabar.
 Excavation of this site provided a unique example for historians and archaeologists of the ecological developments and decorative elements and materials of the area, such as ceramics and coins.
 Some of the decorated parts have been moved to the National Museum of Damascus while the gate has been reconstructed in the Deir ez-Zor Museum.